stfxecutables/ABIDE-eig/DILEMMAS.md

 ordering is noisy too.

-Re point (1) however, it is probably reasonable to assume that the eigenvalues "around" eigenindex
-$i$, that is, the eigenvalues in eigenindices $[i - \delta, i + \delta]$ correspond roughly to "similar" eigenvalues across subjects.
-However, it is not reasonable to assume that $\delta$ is independent of $i$, e.g. the largest eigenvalues (small $i$) (corresponding to the largest principle components) likely have a similar source within some small $\delta$, whereas for the smallest eigenvalues (large $i$), which correspond largely to noise componenents, it is possible that only the general trend of these eigenvalues has information.
+# What we Want to Do

+Our goal for a paper is basically:

+1. extract various features from fMRI (1D, 2D, 3D, 4D)
+   - some are from other papers, some are eigenvalue-based
+2. compare predictive models using these features
+3. argue that eigenvalue features have some advantages

+# Heterogeneity

+# Time Complexity of Different Tests

+# Biased Feature Selection in Published Papers

+- this is a problem because if we extract any novel features or compare to previous papers, ours will appear worse without selection, unless we replicate the biased feature selection procedure
+- a better paper would investigate the consequences of these biased feature-selection methods and propose solutions to avoid them

+# Summary

-This means for fMRI, computing the this means the ordering of voxels is irrelevant, and thus if there is a difference between individuals that is identifiable only due to a *specific location*, then this is not detectable via eigenvalues.
-E.g. if ADHD subjects have increased signal correlations in voxels 1 through 100 inclusive, but non-ADH have the same increased signal correlations in voxels 100 through 200 inclusive, these correlation matrices look identical in terms of eigenvalues.
+This means for fMRI, computing the this means the ordering of voxels is irrelevant, and thus if there is a difference between individuals that is identifiable only due to a *specific set of locations*, then this is *probably* not detectable via eigenvalues.
 So global eigenvalues are insensitive to spatial differences in the functional connectivity.

-Eigenperturbation images do not have this problem, but instead suffer from a different problem, namely, that the deletion of a single voxel (i.e. row/column pair of a correlation matrix)
+Eigenperturbation images inherit all these problems.
+Namely, the eigenindex dimension is plagued by the ordering issues discussed above, e.g. eigenimage "channels" mean different things from subject to subject, which makes learning very difficult.